dotnet/docs/docs/standard/security/cross-platform-cryptography.md

 #### ECDH Native Interop

-.NET exposes types to allow programs to interoperate with the system libraries upon which the .NET cryptography code is layered.
-The types involved do not translate between platforms, and should only be directly used when necessary.
+.NET exposes types to allow programs to interoperate with the OS libraries that .NET uses.
+The types involved don't translate between platforms and should only be directly used when necessary.

 | Type                                                       | Windows | Linux | macOS |
 |------------------------------------------------------------|---------|-------|-------|
 | <xref:System.Security.Cryptography.ECDiffieHellmanCng>     | ✔️     | ❌    | ❌   |
 | <xref:System.Security.Cryptography.ECDiffieHellmanOpenSsl> | ❌     | ✔️    | ⚠️   |

-On macOS, <xref:System.Security.Cryptography.ECDiffieHellmanOpenSsl> works if OpenSSL is installed in the system and an appropriate libcrypto dylib can be found via dynamic library loading.
+On macOS, <xref:System.Security.Cryptography.ECDiffieHellmanOpenSsl> works if OpenSSL is installed and an appropriate libcrypto dylib can be found via dynamic library loading.
 If an appropriate library can't be found, exceptions will be thrown.

 ### DSA